 Longer rental periods can also reduce hosts’ workload, as they won’t need to spend as much time and money on marketing their rentals and cleaning.

 To calculate what you should be charging, take a look at what similar long-term Airbnb rentals in your area are charging to get an idea.
-Then compare this total with what you have already earned from short-term renting to decide if you could be earning more.
+Then, compare this total with what you have already earned from short-term renting to decide if you could be earning more.

 To market your rental to guests looking for longer bookings, you will need to optimize your Airbnb listing as needed.
 There are three ways you can optimize your listing to encourage them to book your Airbnb long-term rental:

-Offering a full range of functions essential for successful property management, iGMS will set your business up for success by providing:
+Offering a full range of functions essential for successful property management, iGMS will set your business up for success by helping you with:

 Many hosts are already using iGMS to set themselves apart from their competitors and provide a better service to guests.
 Are you ready to give it a try?